jcachayG93/customer-orders-shipments_net8api/README.md

 Feel free to clone this project and experiment with it.
 Ask me questions by [Linkedin](https://www.linkedin.com/in/julio-cachay-2a159226b/)

 # Plan

+## Preparation (Project setup)
 - [x] Create Solution with projects.
 - [x] Add a controller with a Ping end-point.
 - [x] Add some value objects.
 - [x] Implement the Order agggregate.
-- [ ] Add the infrasturture layer with a postgres database and EF Core ORM.
+- [x] Add the infrasturture layer with a postgres database and EF Core ORM.
-- [ ] Add integration testing (using a database running in docker)
+- [x] Add integration testing (using an in memory database)

-- [ ] Implement the application, using one slice per use case with integration tests.
-- [ ] Add an Angular demo UI.
+## Features
+- [] As a sales person, I need to be able to create sales orders for my customers.

 # CustomerOrders

 This is a Demo project with two purposes: